drduh/macOS-Security-and-Privacy-Guide/README.md

     sudo chown root /Library/LaunchDaemons/homebrew.mxcl.dnscrypt-proxy.plist

-If using in combination with `dnsmasq`, edit `/Library/LaunchDaemons/homebrew.mxcl.dnscrypt-proxy.plist` to have this line
+If using in combination with `dnsmasq`, edit `/Library/LaunchDaemons/homebrew.mxcl.dnscrypt-proxy.plist` to have this line:

     <string>--local-address=127.0.0.1:5355</string>

-Below the line
+Below the line:

     <string>/usr/local/opt/dnscrypt-proxy/sbin/dnscrypt-proxy</string>